SHIM-JINSEO/SHIM-JINSEO/README.md

 ### Hello I'm Shim Jinseo👍</h3>
-- 🔭 I’m currently `fontend developer` in GIST
+- 🔭 I’m currently `frontend developer` in GIST
 - 🌱 I’m currently interested in `Design` and `AI`
 - 📫 How to reach me: jinseo5892@gm.gist.ac.kr
 - ⚡ Fun fact: I am also interested in `Physics`👨‍🏫